srich36/TodayILearned/til_docs/Hardware.md

 - Convert sound waves to bits
 - Transmitting information through light is much faster and is what is used now

+## Video/Monitors

+### Daisy Chains

+- Display port `Multi-Stream Transport`
+  - The source device (e.g. laptop) multiplixes multiple input video streams into one
+  - This is then sent to the branch devices (e.g. a hub or in the display itself) and is de-multiplixed into its composite streams
+  - **The combined data rate of all displays cannot exceed the limit of the one display port it is plugged into**
+- Can daisy chain multiple monitors through one cable but there is a bandwidth limit on the single cable on the host to the displays for handling the multiple video streams
+- Display port is the more established daisy chain medium
+- Can chain with USBC too (in alternative mode which allows video over USBC)
+- HDMI, VGA, do **not** work with daisy chain